 Who Is Hailee Steinfeld?

 Hollywood by birth, Hailee Steinfeld grew up in Los Angeles, California, where she began her acting career at age eight.
 She earned a Best Supporting Actress Academy Award nomination for her breakout role as tough-as-nails teen Mattie Ross in 2010’s True Grit when she was just 14 years old.
-A string of movie roles, including 2013 hits Begin Again and Enders Game, precluded her from joining the Pitch Perfect musical franchise in 2015.
-After singing acapella in Pitch Perfect 2, Steinfeld landed a record deal, released an EP, Haiz, and saw two of her singles (2015’s “Love Myself” and 2016’s “Starving”) go platinum.
-Steinfeld, who earned a Golden Globe nomination for her role as angsty teen Nadine Byrd in 2016’s The Edge of Seventeen, will next be seen on the big screen in December 2018’s Transformers movie, Bumblebee.
+A string of movie roles, including the 2013 hits Begin Again and Enders Game, precluded her from joining the Pitch Perfect musical franchise in 2015.
+After singing a cappella in Pitch Perfect 2, Steinfeld landed a record deal, released an EP, Haiz, and saw two of her singles (2015’s “Love Myself” and 2016’s “Starving”) go platinum.
+Steinfeld, who earned a Golden Globe nomination for her role as angsty teen Nadine Byrd in 2016’s The Edge of Seventeen, went on to star in the 2018 Transformers movie Bumblebee.

-At 14 years old, Steinfeld earned critical acclaim for her breakout role, playing Mattie Ross, a headstrong teen intent to track down her father’s killer in the 2010 Western, True Grit.
+At 14 years old, Steinfeld earned critical acclaim for her breakout role, playing Mattie Ross, a headstrong teen intent to track down her father’s killer in the 2010 Western True Grit.
 To land the coveted role (which she has said felt like winning the lottery), she auditioned for directors Joel and Ethan Coen in character, wearing a homemade 1800s-style costume.
 In the end, she beat out more than 15,000 other actresses to star alongside Hollywood heavyweights Jeff Bridges, Josh Brolin and Matt Damon.
-In the movie, her first feature film, she did some of her own stunt work and earned a Best Supporting Actress Academy Award nomination.
+She performed some of her own stunt work for the film, her first feature, and earned a Best Supporting Actress Academy Award nomination.
 (She lost to The Fighter’s Melissa Leo.)

 Other Movie Roles